 No. If you are using Exchange Online with Active Directory Rights Management service (AD RMS), you can't enable these new capabilities right away.
 Instead, you need to migrate AD RMS to Azure Information Protection first.

-My organization has not adopted Office 365 and Exchange Online, or has an Exchange Hybrid deployment.
+My organization has an Exchange Hybrid deployment.
 Can I use this feature?

 What email client do I need to use in order to create an OME encrypted message?
 What applications are supported for sending protected messages?

 You can create protected messages from Outlook 2016, and Outlook 2013 for PC and Mac, and from Outlook on the web.

 What email clients are supported to read and reply to protected emails?

 You can read and respond from Outlook for PC and Mac (2013 and 2016), Outlook on the web, and Outlook mobile (Android and iOS) if you are an Office 365 user.
 You can also use the iOS native mail client if your organization allows it.
 If you are a non-Office 365 user, you can read and reply to encrypted messages on the web through your web browser.